Our material issues

 Anti-bribery and Corruption

-We will continue to develop and encourage a workplace culture in which all employees will feel confident that they may raise any ethical concerns.
+We will continue to develop and encourage a workplace culture in which all employees understand the company's standards of ethics and feel confident that they may raise ethical concerns.